0xSiO/bolt-rs/README.md

 This crate is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT), with portions of the documentation licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `bolt-rs` by you shall be licensed as MIT, without any additional terms or conditions.